The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 Jojoba oil

 The molecular structure of jojoba oil is almost identical to that of the skin’s sebum.
 It’s because of this similarity, when used topically the skin is “tricked” into believing it does not require any more sebum production.
-So by using jojoba oil on the skin regularly, it can reduce sebum production and therefore reduce acne.
+So by using jojoba oil on the skin regularly, it can reduce sebum production and therefore reduce breakouts.

 Clays

 There are many different types of clays, and some are more ideal for sensitive, oily or dry skin types.
-Bentonite clay is one of the most gentle and commonly used clays for healing acne.
+Bentonite clay is one of the most gentle and commonly used clays for healing breakouts.

 Essential oils